 We reserve the right to change this policy at any time should we deem it advisable to do so.
 Please revisit this address to view updated or modified policy.

 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“personal information”).
-In particular, we may have collected the following categories of personal information from employees and clients of the firm, both herein referred to as “consumers,” within the last twelve (12) months:
+In particular, we may collect (and may have collected during the 12-month period prior to the effective date of this Statement) the following categories of personal information about you online or offline:

 Personal information does not include:

 - Publicly available information that is lawfully made available to the general public from federal, state, or local government records.

 - Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data.

 - Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.